TimotheeMB/ProjectS4/Report.md

 ```

 ## Possible improvements, bugs ...
-We were not able to code the different behaviour a set of persons can have.
-We obviously could have make them completely stupid and code random trajectory for each point but this is not very interesting to observe.
+- think about the dimensions of the room and the speed of the people so that they are coherent
+- break button
+- refresh button
+-

 ## Diary

-**Before week 0 :** We have got the idea of a crowd simulator by looking at the emergency stairs of the "beurk".
-We have done some research and chosen to use git with a github repository to work together more easily.
+ We have got the idea of a crowd simulator by looking at the emergency stairs of the canteen.
+We wanted to code a tool that would compute things that we can.
+In this case the trajectory of a high number of people and the time
+ We have done some researches and chosen to use git with a github repository to work together more easily.
 We have written a first idea of the wanted [specifications](#Specifications).
-We found that coding a crowd simulator is very interesting.
-We had the idea while looking at the exit doors in the INSA buildings.

-**Week 0 :** We start the work division:
+**At the beggining**
 - Claire is in charge of the GUI.
-- Violaine thinks about solutions for avoiding obstacles.
+- Violaine thinks about the principle to code the motion of people and the special cases to solve
-- Timothée starts to write the "Person" class.
+- Timothée starts to write the "Person" class

-**Week 1:** ...

-...
+**Through the weeks**
+- Claire continued the GUI class
+- Timothée coded the displacement of people and the parameters of the room
+- Violaine was in charge of the obstacle class and wrote the report

+**First steps of the programm**
+1. create several persons which move toward the exit as well as a simple user interface
+2. create obstacles and buttons to choose what to add : a person or an obstacle
+3. test different algorithms to make the people go toward the exit
+4. add a timer
+5. add a button to choose where to put the exit and modify the code to make the persons go toward it as quick as possible
+6. change the complicated algorithm to the Dijkstra one

+**More advanced steps**
+1. add a refresh button
+2. add a panic mode that makes the person take random paths
+3. correct the bugs linked to the people that leave the room due to the panic mode
+4. add the equipotential lines and the color to traduce the distance to the exit
+5. compute the speed of the persons so that it is coherent with the size of the room
+6. add a break button

 ## Implication of the members